divakar89/jsonplaceholderUsersTest/README.md

 3. Maven- for build and execution

 Steps to execute USERS tests
+Extract the jsonplaceholderUsersTest.zip
+Import project in editor (Eclipse/IntelliJ)
 1) Reach out to maven pom xml file
 2) Update maven dependencies. (all included in pom xml)
 3) Run maven pom xml as Maven Test (test classes already configured in testng.xml file)